TULiberalArts/Political-Science/pages/resources.md

 ### Instructions

 Applications to departmental internships awards are solicited in March ever year.
 Completed applications will include a statement describing how an internship will further the candidate’s studies, a list of organizations to which students have or will apply, a resume, a transcript and a letter of recommendation.
-More details are available with award announcements, and by [emailing the Undergraduate Chair](mailto:hfd@temple.edu).
+More details are available with award announcements, and by [emailing the undergraduate chair](mailto:hfd@temple.edu).

 **Paul Tully Intern Scholarship**